Student Ambassador Leadership (SAL) Program

 The newly established Student Ambassador Leader (SAL) program aims to raise awareness and knowledge of the programs that CNR offers in prospective and newly admitted students.
 Our goal is to offer peer advising to help students through the admission process and transition into the university and especially in the CNR community.
 In doing so we hope to guide these students to be at a place of their passions and where they will have the chance to succeed.
 This website is primarily for prospective and newly admitted students with our objectives and information on dates of yield events, tours, Cal Day, and more.

 Come meet the SALs!
 The College of Natural Resources is welcoming students every Friday for lab tours and exploration of our classrooms and student resources.
+Our first tour this spring will be on February 23, 2018 at 2pm!
+Please RSVP here at least one day in advance prior to the tour date.
 SALs will guide you and your family while answering questions about transitioning to life at UC Berkeley.
-Tours depart from 241 Mulford Hall.
+Tours depart from 260 Mulford Hall and will last for approximately one hour.
 If you want to contact the SALs, please feel free to email us!

-Each of the SALs has office hours in 241 Mulford to chat with student about questions they have about the college, majors in CNR, and more.
-Please check back in fall 2017 to see our new office hour dates!
+Each of the SALs has office hours in 260 Mulford to chat with student about questions they have about the college, majors in CNR, and more.

 Meet the 2017-2018 SALs!